Reflections for the Thirty-Second Week in Ordinary Time 2012**

 ** These homilies were written by Fr.
 Howard in 2009 and 2010.

-Sunday of the 32nd Week in Ordinary Time
+Sunday of the Thirty-Second Week in Ordinary Time

-Monday of the 32nd Week of Ordinary Time
+Monday of the Thirty-Second Week in Ordinary Time

 “And the Apostles said to the Lord, “Increase our faith.”

 In the Gospel chosen for today’s Liturgy the Apostles ask Jesus to increase their faith, and that could well be our own prayer for every minute of the day.
 Faith is believing in something we cannot understand.
 Faith seeks understanding.
 Faith has nothing to do with the five senses.
 I am believing something I cannot smell, feel, hear, see or taste.
 Faith is a giant leap into space with nothing to hang on to but God.
 We all need to increase our faith.
 And we wonder just how we go about doing this.
 I believe we begin by realizing our need and dependence on God.
 He tells us in the parable of the vine and the branches: Without me you can do nothing.
 And this includes believing.
 We must first of all be open to and desire God’s grace and help.